storj/docs/Libuplink-Walkthrough.md

 	myPassphrase = "you'll never guess this"
 )

-// WorkWithLibUplink uploads the specified data to the specified key in the
+// UploadAndDownloadData uploads the specified data to the specified key in the
-// specified bucket, using the specified Satellite, API key, and passphrase. func WorkWithLibUplink(ctx context.Context,
+// specified bucket, using the specified Satellite, API key, and passphrase. func UploadAndDownloadData(ctx context.Context,
 	satelliteAddress, apiKey, passphrase, bucketName, uploadKey string,
 	dataToUpload []byte) error {